dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 {:toc}

 ## Introduction ##
-It took me some time to find [this post](https://ask.sagemath.org/question/43240/sagemath-and-vscode/) explaining how to configure SageMath with VSCode.
+It took me some time to find [this post](https://ask.sagemath.org/question/43240/sagemath-and-vscode/) that explains how to configure SageMath with VSCode.
 So I will share the instructions with you for configuring it with a Mac.
 However, in our case, <u>this installation does not require any additional Python installation</u> (like Conda, for example). <u>This is the main difference between my instructions for Mac, and the instructions for Mac in the link above.</u>

 If you follow the link above, you will find the instructions for Windows as well as the ones for Mac.